How are we gonna pay for it?

 Conventional Home Equity Loans

-If you already have quite a bit of equity in your home and you don’t mind borrowing against it, a conventional home equity loan can be a quick way to get the cash you need to make improvements.
-Your lending institution of choice will appraise your home’s value and issue a corresponding loan that you will make monthly payments on.
-Just make sure you’ve done your homework so you’ll know that your energy savings will offset the additional monthly expense.
+Maybe you already have quite a bit of equity in your home and you don’t mind borrowing against it.
+If so, a conventional home equity loan can be a quick way to get the cash you need to make improvements.
+Your lending institution of choice will appraise your home’s value and issue a corresponding loan.
+Then, you will make regular monthly payments.
+(Just make sure you’ve done your homework so you’ll know that your energy savings will offset the additional monthly expense.)

-If adding another loan to your list of monthly payments doesn’t appeal to you, there are several ways to add the cost of home efficiency improvements right into your monthly mortgage payment.
+Maybe adding another loan to your list of monthly payments doesn’t appeal to you.
+Well, there are several ways to add the cost of home efficiency improvements right into your monthly mortgage payment.
 This could make a lot of sense if you want to purchase a home that you know you want to improve right away.
 It could also be an option if you want to refinance your existing mortgage, keeping your debt load more consolidated.

-Looking back to our example at the beginning of the article, lenders recognize that getting your utility bills under control by making improvements to your home’s efficiency will enable you to make a higher monthly mortgage payment.
+Remember our example at the beginning of the article?
+Lenders recognize that getting your utility bills under control by making improvements to your home’s efficiency will enable you to make a higher monthly mortgage payment.
 And once your mortgage is paid off, you’ll really feel the benefit of those lower energy costs.
 The earth, however, will feel the benefit of your eco-friendlier house right away.

 In fact, this is our whole purpose here at Attainable Home.
-We want to help people use the tools and financing available to create net-zero housing, all while lowering your monthly payments.
+We want to help people use the tools and financing available to create net-zero housing, and lower their monthly payments.

 This is the true win-win-win for the environment, consumers and contractors.
-And it’s now possible due to better and cheaper technology, lower interest rates, expanding loan types, and rising energy prices, among other things.
+And it’s now possible due to better and cheaper technology, lower interest rates, expanding loan types, and rising energy prices.

 EEM (Energy Efficient Mortgage)/EIM (Energy Improvement Mortgage)

 To qualify for an EEM, you’ll need to get an energy assessment of your property.
-A qualified contractor will estimate how much you could save each month based on your current energy usage and how much you’d have to spend to make it happen.
-Then you can be approved by your lender for a mortgage amount that includes both the actual cost of the house plus the cost of the necessary upgrades.
+A qualified contractor will estimate how much you could save each month.
+This is based on your current energy usage and how much you’d have to spend to make it happen.
+Then your lender can approve you for a mortgage amount that includes both the actual cost of the house plus the cost of the necessary upgrades.

-Typically, the amount designated for efficiency improvements will be set aside in an escrow account, to be paid to the contractor after the work is completed.
+Typically, the amount designated for efficiency improvements will be set aside in an escrow account.
+It’s then paid to the contractor after the work is completed.

-A conventional Energy Efficiency Mortgage can be arranged with almost any mortgage lender.
+Almost any lender can arrange a conventional Energy Efficiency Mortgage.
 Check with yours directly to find out what they may require in terms of energy audits, documentation and escrow accounts.

 HUD offers an Energy Efficient Mortgage Homeowner Guide outlining their own benefits here.